-Silicon Graphics, SGI, the SGI logo, and IRIX are registered trademarks and Altix and XFS are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.
+Silicon Graphics, SGI, the SGI logo, Altix, IRIX, and XFS are registered trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

 IBM is a trademark of International Business Machines Corporation.
 Linux is a registered trademark of Linus Torvalds.
 UNIX is a registered trademark and X Window System is a trademark of the Open Group in the United States and other countries.
+All other trademarks mentioned herein are the property of their respective owners.